 FORMATOR – development of a digital platform for participation in creatively research and transformation processes

-The goal of the research platform FORMATOR Transformer of usual inputs is that people with different backgrounds contribute to research and transformation processes, and to inspire them for the further development of a production.
+The goal of the research platform FORMATOR Transformer of ordinary inputsis that people with different backgrounds contribute to research and transformation processes, and to inspire them for the further development of a production.
 The FORMATOR will be designed as a website where everyone can easily upload snapshots, short texts, sound or video clips based on a task The input will then be assembled into a new clear and visually appealing overall picture, a poetical cross over of people, lifestyles, social backgrounds and life plans.
 The topic of our pilot project is living.
 People from Dresden will be invited to upload material according to a task and to creatively transform the material.
 Parallel to that we will be present in the public space with out Mobile Office for Real Affectivities to come together in conversation with people in the analog way.
 On the digital platform, the artistic team will transform the material.
 Following the research phase, there will be a scenic performative intervention in the public space.
 The FORMATOR Transformer of ordinary inputs is developed to use it for new projects in the future with different topics.

 Humans possess the ability not to forget, but to remember.
 An ability which we can use to shape our lives as individuals and as a society, and that gives us the chance to learn.
 I ask myself how much my current actions are influences by my memories and which happenings in my life were so important they they are saved as memories in my mind?
 How are those memories transmitted to a collective?
 Which memories of historical moments are important for a society and how much room, form, place and time should there be for memories?
 Which happenings contain such a historical meaning that they contribute to an identity forming culture of memory, and who decides that they do?
 I will investigate the research topic COLLECTIVE MEMORY The meaning of the past on several levels: historical, sociological, psychological and cultural.
 Each field offers a specific view on the meaning of forgetting and memory for the individual and the society.
 Networks of observations will be formed, which will overlap and complement each other and form the thematic base with artistic potential for further processing.
 Image Volker Metzler

 Grant holder Julia Amme Financial supporter Cultural foundation of the Free State of Saxony

 Germany and Europe as intercultural spaces of experience Digital conference | Deutsches Hygiene-Museum

 We will be taking part in the the digital conference DIVIDED HOMES, which takes places in the form of a workshop.
 We will present different research formats which we have developed, tested and extended over the past years.
 Small interactive attempts with the participants will take place, which will be a new experience for us.
 We are looking forward to it and thank the team of Deutsches Hygiene-Museum for the invitation.

-May 10th – May 12th, 2021
+May 10th – May 12th, 2021 Deutsches Hygiene-Museum

 Audio-installation for 100+1-year anniversary of Wigman School